Aral-549/pwn.college_Arshad./grepping-for-a-needle-in-a-haystack.md

 ## What I learned
-> learn what the command 'grep' does and how it can be used.
+> learned what the command 'grep' does and how it can be used.
 >
 >
 >format : grep Srearch_string /path/to/file.